An Aggregation Scheme for Increased Power: Introduction

 \section{Introduction}

 Many large-scale randomized controlled trials (RCTs) and high-quality quasi-experiments are conducted only after careful vetting in national funding competitions.
 In the United States, a leading competition for education efficacy studies is the Institute of Education Sciences's (IES) Education Research Grants program, which aims to contribute to education theory by informing stakeholders of learning interventions' costs and benefits. ``Strong applications'' to the program are expected to detail and justify an intervention's ``theory of change'' \citep[p.48]{ies2020}: How and why does a desired improvement in outcomes occur as a consequence of the intervention?
+That is, what is the theory of how effects accumulate over the course of the intervention and on which students are these benefits expected to concentrate?

-This paper introduces a novel scheme, PWRD aggregation of effects, converting theories of change into statistical power.
-Given an efficacious program, a correct theory of change, and measurements indicating which students stand to benefit, this \textit{p}ower-maximizing \textit{w}eighting for \textit{r}epeated measurements with \textit{d}elayed effects method can increase the probability of detecting program benefits, in some cases dramatically.
-It is compatible with the range of clustering accommodations and covariance adjustments that are commonly used for analysis of education RCTs.
+This paper introduces a scheme, PWRD aggregation of effects, for converting theories of change into statistical power for randomized controlled trials and quasi-experiments.
+Given an efficacious program, a theory of change that correctly identifies where effects are likely to concentrate, and measurements indicating which students stand to benefit, this \textit{p}ower-maximizing \textit{w}eighting for \textit{r}epeated measurements with \textit{d}elayed effects method increases the probability of detecting program benefits, in some cases dramatically.
+It is compatible with the range of clustering accommodations and covariate adjustment techniques that are commonly used for analysis of education RCTs.
 It maintains the canonical intention-to-treat (ITT) perspective on program benefits.
-While applicable to studies with or without measures of implementation, with single as well as multiple occasions of follow-up, it maximizes its advantage when there are baseline or post-treatment measures of intervention delivery or availability, in combination with primary outcomes measured on varying numbers of occasions.
+PWRD aggregation is applicable when there are baseline or post-treatment measures of intervention delivery or availability, in combination with primary outcomes measured on varying numbers of occasions; for example, PWRD aggregation may be applied to longitudinal studies examining the efficacy of trajectory correction interventions that provide supplemental instruction.
+The method is primarily designed to assist with hypothesis testing rather than with estimation yet it may be implemented in tandem with standard estimation techniques.